The LGBT Purge

 In late 2021, the Monument’s 10-person jury met to choose between the five finalist proposals.
 In making their decision, the jury considered feedback from the public survey, the Monument Advisory Committee, the Indigenous Circle and the National Capital Commission.

 In March 2022, the “Thunderhead” was announced as the winning proposal.
 The design is detailed here.
-The monument will be inaugurated in the summer of 2025.
+Construction began on the Monument in spring 2024.